How do we prove theism is true? Can this be done? Or is a belief in God just based on our feelings or how we grew up?

 In other words, their core beliefs cannot be said to be accurate or are unaffirmable.

 Don’t let the word “unaffirmability” intimidate you.
 It is a fancy way of saying that the statement or belief cannot be supported with evidence or that it contradicts itself.
 Or the more cliched phrase, “it shoots itself in the foot.”

 A few examples will show you how easy the concept of unaffirmability is to understand:

 Some statements are “directly unaffirmable.”

 - The contradiction is apparent in the statement itself.

 - Consider, “I cannot express myself in words.”

-- That is a contradiction because the person had to express herself in words to say she couldn't express herself in words!
+- That statement is contradictory because the person had to express herself in words to say she couldn’t express herself in words!

 But some claims are “indirectly unaffirmable” and are a little harder to spot.